pablodecm/phd_thesis/src/105_chapter_5.md

 might lead to biased estimations.
-A naive solution could be to simulate more events, but given the large cross section of low energy QCD processes, the total number of QCD inclusive simulated events required would be well over 1 billion which is too a large numeber given the total simulation budget available for the CMS experiment.
+A naive solution could be to simulate more events, but given the large cross section of low energy QCD processes, the total number of QCD inclusive simulated events required would be well over 1 billion which is too a large number given the total simulation budget available for the CMS experiment.

 Another option, which was initially explored for modelling the